Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: The Generation Pipeline

 \paragraph{No cost modeling, but empirically finding join-orders.} Since query templates are parameterized, different instantiations can yield vastly different intermediate cardinalities and thus different optimal join orders, something a static cost model in a generic DBMS would have to predict.
 In practice, however, accurate cost models for arbitrary operator implementations do not exist.
 Our Bespoke Agent therefore sidesteps cost modeling entirely and discovers effective join orders empirically: it proposes an ordering, benchmarks it on sampled instantiations, and iteratively refines the design based on observed runtimes.
 The cardinality information with an optimal plan, as provided in Figure \ref{fig:optim_stages} \textcircled{3}, eliminates suboptimal join orders early, narrowing the search space before deeper exploration.
 When parameter instantiations consistently favor different join orders, the agent either (1) selects a single robust plan that performs well across samples or (2) generates separate specialized implementations for distinct regions of the parameter space, tailoring the code to specific argument profiles.
-This iterative propose-and-evaluate loop enables the bespoke agent to accommodate the full diversity of a query template's parameter space.
+This iterative propose-and-evaluate loop enables the bespoke agent to accommodate the full diversity of a query template's parameter space. \paragraph{Multi-Threaded Execution as a Fifth Optimization Stage.} Once single-threaded optimization is complete, the pipeline proceeds to a fifth stage that extends the synthesized engine to parallel execution.
+The agent first adds a shared \texttt{ThreadPool} that all query functions access.
+This pool is initialized from a \texttt{CORE\_IDS} environment variable, which determines both thread count and CPU core pinning.
+It then parallelizes each query independently using the same conversation-branching infrastructure as before.
+For each query, the agent consults the single-threaded tracing output to identify the dominant bottleneck and then selects an appropriate decomposition strategy, such as range-based scan partitioning, per-thread local aggregation with a sequential merge, or parallel hash joins.
+In doing so, it targets the operator that accounts for the largest share of runtime rather than parallelizing indiscriminately.
+Correctness and regression tracking apply throughout, exactly as in the single-threaded stages.